plone/training/mastering_plone/views_3.rst

 .. note::

-    We use the method :py:meth:`find` in :py:mod:`plone.api` to query the catalog.
+    We use the method :meth:`find` in :mod:`plone.api` to query the catalog.
 It is one of many convenience-methods provided as a wrapper around otherwise more complex api's.
 If you query the catalog direcly you'd have to first get the catalog, and pass it the path for which you want to find items:

     .. code-block:: python